 |Egyptian Scarab Amulet|

-Why were scarab beetles important in ancient Egypt?People drew scarab symbols on tomb walls.
+How were scarab amulets used?People drew scarab symbols on tomb walls.
 They made decorations out of them.
 Most of all, they made scarab-shaped protective amulets out of gold or precious gems and stones, or simply out of painted clay.
-They could be worn as jewelry.
+They could be worn as jewelery.
 Often amulets were buried with a mummy.
 The amulet was placed over the mummy's heart, with a magic, protective spell inscribed on the back of it.